NJBLAGA/NathanBlaga_T1A2/README.md

 ### **Ethical Issues**

 - Throughout the development of the website, it was crucial to safeguard the integrity of myself and the website itself.
-- Ethical issues that were concerned for the development of the website included:
+- Ethical issues of concern for the development of the website included:
     - Ensuring the website delivered on its initial purpose.
-    - Sticking to the orginal desgin of the website without breaking any copyright laws.
+    - Maintaining the original design of the website without breaking any copyright laws.
-    - Ensuring the website did not discriminate or protray offensive content.
+    - Ensuring the website did not discriminate or portray offensive content.
-    - Safeguarding the website and its users by intergrating subsource integrity on all external sources linked to the project.
+    - Safeguarding the website and its users by integrating subsource integrity on all external sources linked to the project.